ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/pack-migration-cmsis-v6/device_support.md

      /* Further interrupts are left out */
    };
    ```
-4. Make sure that additional functions (boot code, for example) are implemented in C.
+4. Make sure that additional functions (`boot code`, for example) are implemented in C.
 5. If you have conditional assembly, replace it with conditional compilation:

    **Code Example**